 Draft Key Questions

-This report is available in PDF only (full report [4.0 MB]; executive summary [302 kB]).
-People using assistive technology may not be able to fully access information in these files.
+The Disposition of Comments report is available in PDF (287.4 kB) only.
+People using assistive technology may not be able to fully access information in this file.
 For additional assistance, please contact us.

 Purpose of Review

 To assess the effectiveness of several treatments for osteoarthritis of the knee.

 - Home-based exercise programs and tai chi show short- to medium-term benefits for symptoms (primarily pain, function, and quality of life) but lack data on long-term benefits.

 - Strength and resistance training, pulsed electromagnetic field therapy, and transcutaneous electrical nerve stimulation show mostly short-term benefits, whereas agility training shows short- and long-term benefits.

 - Weight loss and general exercise programs show medium- and longterm benefits.

 - Intra-articular platelet-rich plasma, balneotherapy, and whole body vibration show medium-term benefits.